muremwa/Project-Reader/README.md

 # Project Reader
 An easy way to count the number of lines in your project.
-There is also and easy function to draw the hierarchy of you projects.
+(To be added) There is also and easy function to draw the hierarchy of your projects.

 ## Folder visualizer
 Contains classes(Folder, File) and functions(assign_class, depth_calculator, draw) to help visualize the hierarchy.